Concordium/concordium-browser-wallet/packages/browser-wallet-api-types/README.md

 ## Using the API

 The API is automatically injected into web applications if the Concordium browser wallet extension is installed in the browser.
-To get access to the API use the following helper function (this will be implemented in the web-sdk):
+To get access to the API use the following helper function (this will be added to the web-sdk):

 ```typescript
 async function detectConcordiumProvider(timeout = 5000): Promise<WalletApi> {